alchemyplatform/aa-sdk/site/signers/contributing.md

 # Contribute your Signer

-If you'd like to add your Signer to Account Kit, we welcome PRs!
-You'll need to fork the [`aa-sdk` Github repo](https://github.com/alchemyplatform/aa-sdk) and then follow the below steps.
+If you would like to add your Signer to Account Kit, we welcome PRs!
+You will need to fork the [`aa-sdk` Github repo](https://github.com/alchemyplatform/aa-sdk) and then follow the below steps.

 ## 1. Add your Signer to [`aa-signers`](https://github.com/alchemyplatform/aa-sdk/tree/main/packages/signers)

 To ensure the best developer experience for anyone using Account Kit, we ask that you add your Signer implementation to our [`aa-signers`](https://github.com/alchemyplatform/aa-sdk/tree/main/packages/signers) SDK package.

-There, you'll be able to implement [`SmartAccountAuthenticator`](https://github.com/alchemyplatform/aa-sdk/blob/main/packages/core/src/signer/types.ts#L15) interface from `aa-core` which offers a wrapper for any SDKs, `inner`, that you may use to call upon for implementation details.
+There, you will be able to implement [`SmartAccountAuthenticator`](https://github.com/alchemyplatform/aa-sdk/blob/main/packages/core/src/signer/types.ts#L15) interface from `aa-core` which offers a wrapper for any SDKs, `inner`, that you may use to call upon for implementation details.
 You may also wish to build your Signer implementation from scratch.

 In either case, if your `Signer` or library exports an `EIP-1193` compliant provider, you may find it helpful to use [`WalletClientSigner`](/packages/aa-core/signers/wallet-client) from `aa-core` to easily integrate your Signer in `aa-signers`.
 See the ["Using your own Signer"](/signers/guides/custom-signer) guide for more details.